open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 ### Inherit configuration files across repository

-It is annoying to copy a large number of configuration files when developing a new repository based on some existing repositories, `Config` support inherit configuration file from other repositories.
+It is annoying to copy a large number of configuration files when developing a new repository based on some existing repositories.
+To address this issue, `Config` support inherit configuration files from other repositories.
 For example,based on MMDetection, we want to develop a repository, we can use the MMDetection configuration file like this:

 `cross_repo.py`